Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 # Realtime-FFT-Multiprocess-Class-Python3

 This library taps into the pulseaudio PC audio stream to do FFT on.
+It spawns a new process and uses a Queue to talk with the parent process.

+**Caution before going further !**

+I cannot guarantee that this will not break some of your sound settings.
+The class uses pyaudio to tap into the pc audio stream.

 ## Getting Started